artcuddy/project4-cocktail-nerd/README.md

 <a href="#top">Back to the top.</a>

-Throughout the planning, design, testing and deployment of the Cocktail Nerd Website , I have used a number of technologies:
+Throughout the planning, design, testing and deployment of the Cocktail Nerd Website , I have used a number of technologies listed below:

 <h2 id="languages">Languages Used</h2>